• Skip to primary navigation

 Soft and Moist Orange Cupcakes topped with silky Orange Buttercream Frosting.

 It is raining oranges on my blog lately.
 And does this surprise you???
 You are so aware of my love for bright and citrusy flavors by now.
-This orange cake is one of the most loved recipes on my blog.
+This Orange Cake is one of the most loved recipes on my blog.
 We are so alike when it comes to flavoring our cakes.

-These cupcakes today are bursting with sweet and tangy orange flavors.
+These cupcakes today are bursting with sweet orange flavors.
 So light and buttery; soft and springy.
 And the fresh orange buttercream frosting over them will make the fluffiest clouds in the sky a little jealous!

 Ingredients you will need:

 • Sour Cream: It is literally the moist maker in these cupcakes.
+Greek yogurt can be close substitute here, but I advise to use full fat sour cream only.

 • Egg whites: Whipping egg whites separately assures a higher rise and fluffy cupcakes.
 Always bring egg whites to room temp first.